Emotional Wellbeing Team (EWT)

 • Supporting the school to develop a ‘whole school approach’ to emotional wellbeing and mental health.

-Who is our Emotional Wellbeing Practitioner?
+Who are our Emotional Wellbeing Practitioners?

 How does my child access this support?
 How do I access this support?